 What's It Like to Play at Blue Ribbon Pines Disc Golf Course?

 Blue Ribbon Pines doesn't have "pines" in the name just for kicks.
 The hallmark of the course is tight, wooded fairways that usually make accuracy, not distance, the key factor to a good score.
 That isn't to say there aren't moments when players are invited to let it rip.
-Take, for example, how Kevin Jones attacked the 760-foot/232-meter hole 18, which is also known as "the driving range hole" due to the distance markers placed down the length of the fairway:
+Take, for example, how pro disc golfer Kevin Jones attacked the 760-foot/232-meter hole 18, which is also known as "the driving range hole" due to the distance markers placed down the length of the fairway:

 But, overall, what's likely so lovable about Blue Ribbon Pines to many is that it combines a sense of achievability with a high level of challenge.
 If you throw the lines, the birdies are there for the taking on most holes for experienced players.
 However, hitting every one of those demanding and varied lines would be a near superhuman achievement.